 If your prey falls within the Sheriff’s one-shot range, then you’ll dish out 160 damage with a headshot — which is enough to put your opposite number on the sidelines even if they’re equipped with Heavy Shields.

-Although if you land your shots below the head, then this is where the Sheriff will cost you.
-If your foe isn’t equipped with Shields, you’ll need to tag their torso twice in order to inflict enough damage to take them out of the round.
-Although with any kind of Shield, you’ll be forced into landing three shots — which could prove troublesome if you’re up against a Rifle.
+If you land your shots below the head though, then this is where the Sheriff will cost you.
+If your foe isn’t equipped with shields, you’ll need to tag their torso twice in order to inflict enough damage to take them out of the round.

 Sheriff spray pattern & movement accuracy

 With only six bullets in the mag, you’ll generally want to be selective with your shots.
-But if you end up spamming Mouse 1, the Sheriff has a nasty kick that you’ll need to adjust for.
+If you end up spamming Mouse 1, the Sheriff has a nasty kick that you’ll need to adjust for.

 Given the relatively slow cooldown between shots, you’ll notice that the pistol flings your crosshair north after your second bullet.
 To correct for the vertical displacement, you’ll want to gradually drag your mouse down to account for it.
-Although it’s worth bearing in mind that there is also a bit of random horizontal variance between shots.
+It’s worth bearing in mind that there is also a bit of random horizontal variance between shots.

 In terms of the effect of movement inaccuracy, as with pretty much all of Valorant’s weapons (with the exception of Shotguns), movement has a significant impact on how true you’ll be to your mark.
-So to counter this, consider counter-strafing just before firing your weapon to account for the movement of your player model.
+To counter this, consider counter-strafing just before firing your weapon to account for the movement of your player model.

 When to buy the Sheriff

 Given that the Sheriff only sets you back 800 Creds, it is a weapon that is accessible in every round.
 Saying that, should you be buying it at all times?
 Well let’s start from scratch… If you invest in a Sheriff during a pistol round, you’ll be strapped for cash and won’t be able to acquire any Shields and/or Abilities.
-So we’d always advise against this.
+We’d always advise against this.